jonorichards/jonorichards.github.io/_posts/2025-04-21-field-recording.md

 I use a range of mics for different situations, but more often than not my trusty Sony D100 is what i reach for.
 Simply put, it's convenient and sounds amazing.
 The only thing i wish it had is external XLR inputs, but you can't have everything and I'm lucky to have one since they're now discontinued and hard to find.

 It is my belief that the best tools are ones most convenient to use.
-The setup time required for more elaborate setups often just means you miss the best recording oportunities..
+The reduced setup time of a handheld compared to more elaborate setups means you're less likely to miss those fleeting but golden recording oportunities..